clunion/shardoverse/README.md

 ## Code Coverage
 To investigate:
-* Best way to compute th code coverage
+* Best way to compute the code coverage
 * how to use [`tarpaulin`](https://github.com/xd009642/tarpaulin)

 ## Security Safeguarding